zorowk/wlscenegraph/README.md

 fit, but be prepared to justify it to your peers.

 ### Code Style
-* wsm is written in C with a style similar to the kernel style, but with a few notable differences.
+* wlscenegraph is written in C with a style similar to the kernel style, but with a few notable differences.
 * Try to keep your code conforming to C11 and POSIX as much as possible, and do not use GNU extensions.